-- Daylight saving time ends at 2 a.m. on Sunday, Nov.
-4.
+- When is daylight saving time: It starts at 2 a.m. on Sunday, March 10.

-- It is estimated that daylight saving time costs the U.S. at least $430 million annually.
+- It’s estimated that daylight saving time costs the U.S. at least $430 million annually.

 - Feelings on the usefulness of daylight saving time are mixed.

-Don’t forget to turn your clocks back an hour at 2 a.m. on Sunday, Nov.
-4, when daylight saving time ends — although chances are your electronic products will update themselves.
-So once the clock strikes 2 it’s really 1 a.m., and you can take advantage of an extra hour of sleep.
+Don’t forget to turn your clocks forward an hour at 2 a.m. on Sunday, March 10, when daylight saving time begins — although chances are your electronic products will update themselves.
+So once the clock strikes 2, it’s really 3 a.m. — which means you lose an extra hour of sleep.

 If You’re Always Tired: You Can Nap on the Job at These 10 Companies

 Does Daylight Saving Time Actually Save Energy?

 Daylight saving time was first introduced in the United States during World War I, and it returned during World War II — then known as “war time.”
 It wasn’t formalized until 1966, with the passage of the Uniform Time Act.
 Conclusions on whether or not daylight saving time actually saves energy — ostensibly the entire reason it was created — are mixed.

 A 2008 study with Indiana residents found turning the clocks forward an hour increased energy use rather than conserving it.
 Plus, due to the associated health risks of turning clocks forward, worker productivity likely decreases, too.